udacity/udacidrone/docs/tutorial-script.md

 ---
 id: tutorial-script
-title: Python Script
+title:  UdaciDrone in a Python Script
-sidebar_label: Tutorials
+sidebar_label:  UdaciDrone in a Python Script
 ---

 This is a tutorial of UdaciDrone's API used in an event-driven script.